Keep your finger on the pulse with QUA: a pulse-level quantum programming language

 Going with the (experimental) flow

 One of the neat ways this comes about is performing weighted de-modulation of input signals on hardware and in real-time.
 If you think about it, this is immensely powerful.
-It allows you to lower the information content of a high bandwidth signal, thereby doing things like estimating the state of a superconducting qubit on the fly.
+It allows you to lower the information content of a high bandwidth signal, thereby doing things like estimating the state of a superconducting or NV center qubit on the fly.
 But it also allows you to implement pretty flexible real-time filters.
 If you only perform weighting and no de-modulation, you can integrate the incoming for a kind-of real-time averaging.

 Let’s get a(QUA)inted